smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 Use the configure Tomcat application (tomcat8w) to use the default Java installed on the machine.
 This prevents upgrades from breaking *tomcat*!
 ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/tomcat8_configuration_3.PNG?raw=true "Setting Java version autodetect")

-This makes tomcat Java uopgrade proof; but this may have unintended effects if:
+This makes tomcat Java upgrade proof; but this may have unintended effects if:

 * You have not removed all the old Java releases
 * You install another version of Java (e.g. the Oracle installer may do this)